civilisation

 Tarka (Logic & Reasoning)

-- Analyzing moral concepts through reason.
+- Analysing moral concepts through reason.

 - Making rational decisions for the welfare of society.